 7. Online Publicity is More Important for an Indie Artist than Offline Publicity

 The evolution of devices, expanding social channels, the 24-hour news cycle, and instant access to every imaginable type of media for all who are connected constantly shifts the landscape.
 The opportunities for exposure online are far greater for an independent artist.
-We at Cyber PR exclusively offer digital PR.
-Since we serve independent artists we want to do what actually works.
+So, you want to get familiar with music blogs on Hype Machine and with how to get included on Spotify and SoundCloud Playlists.
+These are powerful and effective outlets.

 8. Publicity Does Not Sell Music.